chrallard/bishop-nutrition/README.md

 https://drive.google.com/open?id=1TZNX8EEwfG6HA6oArT19qph94DIAy2tL

 ### UI Wireframes
-The UI wireframes are a more polished version of the paper prototype (without colour) but this time using a tool such as XD.
+The UI wireframes are a more polished version of the paper prototype (without colour), but this time using Adobe XD.
 We used XD to transfer all the ideas from the paper prototype into a digital format.

 https://drive.google.com/open?id=172Ttlo__FNOH6dA8NiV3Jma0_VUens8V

 ### Visual Design
 Visual design is when you add colour and real content into the prototype.
-We picked our colour palette based off Dr. Bishops website colours and created icons and real data to put into the prototype.
-Dr. Bishop loved the idea of dark mode so thats what we went with.
+We picked our colour palette based off Dr. Bishop's website colours and created icons and real data to put into the prototype.
+Dr. Bishop loved the idea of dark mode so that's what we went with.

 https://drive.google.com/open?id=1VajEBBqufJmqhtj8s8O2Wo37V6GCa1Et